-This is supported by writings such as the Secrets of Rabbi Simon ben Yohai, a Jewish apocalypse of the mid-eighth century which presents a Judaic messianic interpretation of the advent of Islam.
+The claim that Jewish tribes were awaiting the arrival of a Prophet in Arabia is further supported by writings such as the Secrets of Rabbi Simon ben Yohai, a Jewish apocalypse of the mid-eighth century which presents a Judaic messianic interpretation of the advent of Islam.
 It contains a positive endorsement of the mission of Muhammad and an affirmation of the divinely mandated role of the Arabs in saving the Jewish people from persecution:

 These statements provide a fascinating insight into an eighth century Rabbinic understanding of the conquests of the Muslims.
 Some of the key points mentioned:

 “for the Holy One only brings the kingdom of Ishmael in order to save you from this wickedness…” “He raises up over them a Prophet according to his will and will conquer the land for them and they will come and restore it in greatness…” Did not the Prophet Isaiah say thus: “And he saw a troop with a pair of horsemen…”

 “for the Holy One only brings the kingdom of Ishmael in order to save you from this wickedness…”

 “He raises up over them a Prophet according to his will and will conquer the land for them and they will come and restore it in greatness…”